-- 1. children are given a warning - 2. child's name recorded on 'lost learning' sheet (usually 5 mins learning to be made up at lunchtime) - 3. if work is outstanding after two lost learning sessions, it will be sent home - 4. time out removal from the scene of an incident to work in another area, or to allow emotional regulation. - 5. completion of behaviour reflection sheet with adult and an apology letter copy to Headteacher - 6. change of seating position within classroom - 7.
-ELSA and trauma wellbeing support.
+- 1. children are given a warning - 2. child's name recorded on 'lost learning' sheet (usually 10 mins learning to be made up at lunchtime) - 3. if work is outstanding after two lost learning sessions, it will be sent home - 4. time out removal from the scene of an incident to work in another area, or to allow emotional regulation. - 5. completion of behaviour reflection sheet with adult and an apology letter copy to Headteacher - 6. change of seating position within classroom - 7. wellbeing and or trauma informed support